VMBlakelock/destination-date-night/README.md

 To create a fun interactive front end website that responds accordingly to the users actions.
 This website is designed so users can create their 'Perfect Date' by selecting specified dropdown criteria and clicking the button.
 The outcome will reveal their chosen perfect date.

+Technologies to be used in the project are HTML/CSS/Javascript with optional framework and API.

 ## Purpose

-The owner of Destination Date Night wants to create fun website that allows users to interact using differing functionality.
+The owner of Destination Date Night wants to create a fun website that allows users to interact using differing functionality.
 The user will select specified criteria from the two dropdowns then click a button, this will in turn produce an outcome.
 The user can review this outcome in order to make a decision on where to go on their date.

 It is hoped that the users will find the website to be a fun and interesting way to gather ideas for a date.
 By using the search criteria offered and the results the site returns the user can plan a date that will suit their individual needs.